jasoncclin/img-recognition/README.md

   * validation_scores_weather.csv
   * validation_scores_hour.csv

-* If Cross Validation is not enabled, that goes to final testing
+* If Cross Validation is not enabled, then it goes to final testing
   * testing_scores_weather.csv
   * testing_scores_hour.csv
   * weather-<model_name>.png(9 of them)